PoslavskySV/rings/doc/quickstart.rst

 Java/Scala library
 ^^^^^^^^^^^^^^^^^^

-|Rings| are currently available for Java and Scala.
+|Rings| is currently available for Java and Scala.
 To get started with Scala SBT, simply add the following dependence to your ``build.sbt`` file:

 .. code-block:: scala